About the course:

 Going through the Bio-medical Waste modules will –

-- Equip the student to appreciate the applied aspects of Bio-medical Waste improving his/her chances of employment in the environment profession
+- Equip the student to appreciate the applied aspects of Bio-medical Waste improving their chances of employment in the environmental related profession

-- Improve his/her chances to be approved as FAE in Solid Waste Management especially Bio-medical Waste under the QCI-NABET Scheme.
+- Help Functional area experts (FAEs) in Solid Waste Management, especially Bio-medical Waste Management under the QCI-NABET Scheme.

 Note: This 1 hour course can be completed in 3 months.